 US starts off strong with 3 swim medals, including 1st gold

-TOKYO (AP) — Chase Kalisz won the first American medal of the Tokyo Games, taking gold Sunday in the men’s 400-meter individual medley.
+TOKYO (AP) — Chase Kalisz led a medal haul by the powerhouse American team at the Olympic pool, taking gold Sunday in the men’s 400-meter individual medley.

+Host Japan claimed its first swimming gold, and Tunisia also got a stint atop the medal podium.

-Jay Litherland made it a 1-2 finish for the powerhouse U.S. team, rallying on the freestyle leg to claim the silver.
+Kalisz was the first U.S, medal winner of the Tokyo Games, and Jay Litherland made it a 1-2 finish for the Americans by rallying on the freestyle leg to claim the silver.
 Brendon Smith of Australia earned the bronze.

-Kieran Smith grabbed another medal for the Americans with bronze in the men’s 400 freestyle.
+Kieran Smith grabbed another medal for the American men with bronze in the 400 freestyle.
 Tunisia’s Ahmed Hafnaoui was the surprising winner from lane eight, while Australia’s Jack McLoughlin settled for silver after leading much of the race.

+The American women also did their part.
+Japan’s Yui Ohashi won gold in the women’s 400 IM with a dynamic breaststroke leg, but two Americans were right in her wake.

+Emma Weyant earned the silver, while the bronze went to Hali Flickinger.

 Kalisz flexed his muscles and then climbed atop the lane rope, splashing the water while a contingent of his teammates cheered him from the stands of the nearly empty Tokyo Aquatics Centre.